 - the thermostat keeps your fridge working at the correct temperature – too cold and things will start to freeze, too warm and food starts to go off;

-- make sure to keep it at the right setting, if necessary, taking the temperature yourself with a thermometer in a glass of water and check that the reading is between 1ºC and 5ºC;
+- make sure to keep it at the right setting, if necessary, take the temperature yourself with a thermometer in a glass of water and check that the reading is between 1ºC and 5ºC;

-- you have probably noticed the cooling coils at the back of your fridge – they attract the dust, it builds up over time, reducing their effectiveness, and this makes the fridge have to work harder than ever;
+- you have probably noticed the cooling coils at the back of your fridge – they attract dust, it builds up over time, reducing their effectiveness, and this makes the fridge have to work harder than ever;

 - you might want to get into the habit of using your vacuum cleaner on a regular basis to get rid of any such build-up of dust;